-As a UK PR and marketing professional, freelance writer and journalist, and Web 2.0 enthusiast, I have worked in the construction industry since 1987.
+Paul Wilkinson is a UK freelance writer and journalist, PR and marketing professional, and has worked in the construction industry since 1987.

-I started in construction industry PR, marketing and publishing in 1987, working with professional services businesses, predominantly in the construction and ICT industries.
-I worked for the Halcrow consulting group for seven years before taking up senior in-house marketing and PR posts at Tarmac Professional Services (now part of Carillion).
-Before joining BIW in 2000, I was a freelance writer/journalist and ran a successful independent consultancy, with clients including BIW Technologies, HBG Construction, the Construction Best Practice Programme, the Building Centre Trust and construction consultant pcm.
-I joined BIW Technologies in 2000 before leaving to re-establish my consultancy, pwcom.co.uk Ltd, in Spring 2009.
+He started in construction industry PR, marketing and publishing in 1987, working with professional services businesses, predominantly in the construction and ICT industries.
+He then worked for consulting group for seven years before taking up senior in-house marketing and PR posts at Tarmac Professional Services (now part of Carillion).
+Before joining BIW in 2000, he was a freelance writer/journalist and ran a successful independent consultancy, with clients including BIW Technologies, HBG Construction, the Construction Best Practice Programme, the Building Centre Trust and construction consultant pcm.
+Wilkinson joined BIW Technologies in 2000 before leaving to re-establish the consultancy, pwcom.co.uk Ltd, in Spring 2009.

 This blog began life in September 2005 on TypePad, but was migrated to a self-hosted instance of WordPress in April 2011.
-As a result of that migration, some links and images did not survive the transition.
-I endeavoured to fix broken links (but as some websites and blogs have changed or disappeared some links will never work) and to reinstate images, but there will still be some gaps.
-Apologies for any such issues.
+As a result of that migration, some links and images did not survive the transition, resulting in some broken links, etc (but as some websites and blogs have changed or disappeared some links will never work).

 Before employment in the construction industry, Wilkinson worked for a legal charity while completing a doctorate in criminology at the London School of Economics (awarded 1993).